Pau-Pyrénées International Airport handled 634,035 passengers in 2015.

 As a result of the decentralization law, the Pau-Pyrénées Airport is now the property of Pau-Pyrénées Airport Association that includes Aquitaine region, Pyrénées-Atlantiques department, Pau-Pyrénées metropolitan area, and 16 other communities.

-The airport is managed by the Pau Béarn Chamber of Commerce and Industry.
+The airport is managed by Air'Py company composed by the Pau Béarn Chamber of Commerce and Industry (51%), Egis Airport Operation (24.5%) and Transdev (24.5%).

 Pau Pyrénées Airport, located in southwestern France's third largest economic hub and the heart of Aquitaine, is a gateway to the entire region, including southern Landes, Gers, Bigorre, and of course Béarn.